 Established by Congress in 1931 to provide free reading materials for visually impaired American citizens throughout the world, the Library for the Blind and Physically Handicapped service was later extended to people with other physical disabilities, including learning disabilities in children.
-This service is free to all eligible people who are unable to read normal print due to a visual or physical disability, whether temporary or permanent.
+This service is free to all eligible people who are unable to read normal print due to a visual, physical or reading disability, whether temporary or permanent.

-The KDL Talking Book & Braille Center is one of nine LBPH Advisory and Outreach Centers in Michigan and is part of the National Library Service Network.
-We serve all of Kent, Montcalm, and Ionia counties, providing books, magazines, videos and DVDs in alternative formats (digital audio cartridge, Braille, and descriptive videos), as well as downloadable materials in audio and electronic Braille.
-These materials are shipped free directly to the patron's home and are mailed back free to the Kent District TBBC.
+The KDL Talking Book & Braille Center is one of eleven LBPH Advisory and Outreach Centers in Michigan and is part of the National Library Service Network.
+We serve all of Kent, Montcalm, and Ionia counties, providing books, magazines, and DVDs in alternative formats (digital audio cartridge, Braille, and descriptive videos), as well as downloadable materials in audio and electronic Braille.
+These materials are shipped free directly to the patron's home via the United States Postal Service.

 In Focus is the statewide newsletter from the Braille and Talking Book Library, opens a new window in Lansing.

 More on TBBC

 - How to apply for service

 - Available materials and equipment

 - BARD (National Library Service for the Blind and Print Disabled download service)